UK Visa Nationals List 2026

 Under the rules, as a visa national, you will need to obtain a visa in advance of travel to the UK as a visitor, or for any other purpose for less than 6 months where there is no mandatory visa requirement, unless you meet one of the exceptions.
 The exceptions under the UK visa national list rules include:

 a.
-Rule VN 2.1: where you are a transit visitor travelling under an emergency travel document issued by, and evidencing the nationality of, any country not listed on the UK national visa list and the purpose of your transit is to travel to the country in which you normally reside.
+Rule VN 2.1: where you are a transit visitor travelling on an emergency travel document that is issued by, and evidences the nationality of, any country not listed in VN 1.1(a), and the purpose of your transit is to travel to the country in which you are ordinarily resident.

 Section D: UK Entry Requirements for Visa Nationals

 Before making an application, check that you need a visa and confirm which type.
 You can use the ‘Check if you need a UK visa’ online tool at GOV.UK.
 You will be asked for your nationality, as shown on your passport or other travel document, and what you are coming to the UK to do.
-You will then be given a short written response based on your answers.
+You will then be told whether you need a visa, an ETA, or neither, based on your answers.
 If you are unsure, contact our UK immigration experts for advice.

 As a visa national, the requisite entry requirements will partly depend on the reason for your trip, for example, for personal or professional reasons.
 However, in broad terms, you will need to meet the following eligibility requirements when applying for a visit visa:

-a.
-Be genuinely seeking entry to the UK for a purpose that is permitted under the visitor rules, for example, tourism, visiting friends and family, carrying out a permissible business activity, such as attending meetings or conferences, or undertaking a short course of study
+• Be genuinely seeking entry to the UK for a purpose that is permitted under the visitor rules, for example, tourism, visiting friends and family, carrying out a permissible business activity such as attending meetings or conferences, or undertaking a short course of study

-e.
-Not intend to live in the UK for extended periods through either frequent or successive visits, and not intend to make the UK your primary home.
+• Not intend to live in the UK for extended periods through either frequent or successive visits, and not intend to make the UK your primary home

 There are other types of visit visa for which specific requirements apply for visa nationals, for example: